fiatconnect/specification/fiatconnect-api.md

 ###### 3.2.1.5.3.2.1 `InvalidSignature`

 If the signature is invalid or doesn't match the included `address` field, the server MUST return an `InvalidSignature` error.
+Note that the address used to sign the message may not actually match the address being authenticated in the case where the client is authenticating as a contract-owned account.
+In such cases, `InvalidSignature` MUST NOT be returned when the signature is valid, and the address used to sign the message is considered valid by the contract referenced in the `address` field.

 ###### 3.2.1.5.3.2.2 `InvalidParameters`